Zethyst/Password-Generator/README.md

 <dt>Customizable Options:</dt><dd> Tailor the generated passwords to meet your specific requirements by adjusting the length, character types (uppercase, lowercase, numbers, symbols)</dd>

-<dt>Secure and Private:</dt><dd> Rest easy knowing that SecurePassGen is designed with security in mind.
+<dt>Secure and Private:</dt><dd> Rest easy knowing that KeyMaster is designed with security in mind.
 The generated passwords are never stored or logged, ensuring your privacy and safeguarding against potential vulnerabilities.</dd>

 <dt>Copy and Use:</dt><dd> Conveniently copy the generated passwords to your clipboard with a single click, making it easy to use them across various platforms and applications.</dd>